top of page

 Prayers of the People

-We pray for churches around the world, that they may be faithful witnesses and seen as beacons of hope during these extraordinary times.
+We pray for churches around the world, that they may be strengthened and seen as beacons of hope during these trying times.
+We pray especially for the late Pope Francis and the Catholic Church as they mourn the loss of a great and humble leader.

 Diocese of Niagara Prayer (Corona Virus)